techbrett/OfficeDocs-SkypeForBusiness/Teams/plan-your-call-routing-flow.md

 Auto attendants offer separate call routing options for calls received outside of business hours and on holidays.

-For more information on when to use **Voice app** or **Resource account**, see [Nested Auto attendants and Call queues](plan-auto-attendant-call-queue.md#nested-auto-attendants-and-call-queues)
+For more information on when to use **Voice app** or **Resource account** as the routing destination, see [Nested Auto attendants and Call queues](plan-auto-attendant-call-queue.md#nested-auto-attendants-and-call-queues)

+> [!NOTE]
+> A single Auto attendant can only support a single "dial by" method.
+To allow callers to dial by name and by number, you need to create an Auto attendant that has an option for dial by name and the another for dial by extension.
+Each of these options route to separate Auto attendants configured for these "dial by" scenarios.

 ## Call queues

 Call queues place the caller on hold until an agent assigned to the queue is available to take their call.
-There are three situations where a caller might be directed out of the queue:
+There are 3 situations where a caller might be directed out of the queue:

 - **Call overflow** - if the number of calls waiting in the queue exceeds the limit that you set, then new callers are redirected out of the queue.
 - **Call timeout** - if a caller stays in the queue longer than the configured timeout setting, they're redirected out of the queue.